Tuia 250: Emotions running high as flotilla, including replica of Cook's Endeavour, nears Gisborne

 There's plenty of opposition to the replica's arrival and some local Māori are planning to boycott the commemorations.

-Te Ha Trust general manager Glenis Philip-Barbara says they've worked really hard to make sure every corner of the community has a space to be heard.
+Te Ha Trust general manager Glenis Philip-Barbara said they've worked really hard to make sure every corner of the community has a space to be heard.

+"We've protected our right to protest as New Zealanders for many years, so we are going to just make sure we work really hard to make sure that everybody is respectful of each other as we explore these stories."

+"We've set up a really awesome family zone.
+They'll be bouncy castles, vertical bunjies, people on stilts --all kinds of really cool things."

 READ MORE: